The h-principle fails for prelegendrians in corank 2 fat distributions: Abstract

 \section{Abstract}

 We investigate the $h$-principle problem for fat distributions.
 These are maximally non-integrable distributions with natural symplectisations and contactisations, that generalize contact distributions to higher corank.
 We focus on the corank-$2$ case, where we study a natural class of submanifolds, which we call prelegendrians.
 Their key feature is that they admit a canonical Legendrian lift to the contactisation.
 Our main results state that the $h$-principle fails for these submanifolds in all dimensions.
-This is the first example of rigidity in the study of maximally non-integrable distributions, outside of contact topology.
+To the best of our knowledge, this is the first example of rigidity in the study of maximally non-integrable distributions, outside of contact topology.

 First, we find an infinite family of $(2n+1)$-tori in the standard fat $(\C^{2n+1},\D_\std)$, with the following two properties: (1) They all represent the same formal prelegendrian class, (2) but they are not prelegendrian isotopic because they are distinguished by pseudoholomorphic curve invariants of their Legendrian lift.